 - Leading Yourself (career & and personal development, personal productivity & wellness)

-Managing a group typically includes getting clear on the purpose and goals of the group, ensuring that it has clear roles in leadership and sufficient resources to work toward its goals, establishing means for making group decisions and solving group problems as well as communicating among members, and that members of the group can work well together.
+Managing a group typically includes getting clear on the purpose and goals of the group, ensuring that it has clear roles in leadership and sufficient resources to work toward its goals, establishing means for making group decisions and solving group problems as well and communicating among members and that members of the group can work well together.